PoisotLab/PLMT/README.md

 ### Older computing environments

-The LaTeX templates and Makefile underlying this template were developed and tested with [os versions].
+The LaTeX templates and Makefile underlying this template were developed and tested with Ubuntu 14.04, Ubuntu 14.10, Fedora 21, and Fedora 22.
 Using older computing environments may cause issues, but a workaround may be possible.
 For example:

 * workaround for OS X 10.6.8, TeXLive 2013 [in this fork](https://github.com/ashander/PLMT) (for issues due to `grep` in Makefile and `twocolumn` in LaTeX template)